WebOrigami/docs/content/builtins/tree/reverse.md

 ---
-title: reverse(tree)
+title: reverse(map)
 supertitle: "Tree."
 ---

-Reverses the order of keys in the tree.
+Reverses the order of keys in the map.

 ```console
 $ cat letters.yaml